nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User enters clears all entries contact command
+1. User enters clear all contacts command
 2. TutorsPet clears all the contact in list

     Use case ends.